-This seems like a simple question but as you try to list all things you are interested in you will see that there are many more items than you thought possible.
+This seems like a simple question, but as you try to list all your interests, you see that there are many more items than you thought possible.

 How much time you have for your hobbies?

-Making money is a hobby that will complement any other hobbies you have, beautifully. ~~Scott Alexander
+Making money is a hobby that will complement any other hobbies you have, beautifully. ~ Scott Alexander

-However, you can play poker with friends once a month for a few hours and have a great time and say that you are seriously interested in poker.
+However, you can play poker with friends once a month for a few hours and have a great time.
+You can say you are seriously interested in poker.
 You might not win any tournaments, but you would choose that activity over other options.

-My time on the board may be somewhere around 50 to 80 hours per year and snowboarding is my favorite winter activity.
+My time on the snowboard maybe somewhere around 50 to 80 hours per year, and snowboarding is my favorite winter activity.
 If I wanted to get really good at snowboarding, I would need to increase my time on the board tenfold (and accept broken bones now and then).

 Make a list of interests and hobbies

-Health and fitness
+1. Health and fitness

 Your health is the most important value you have to preserve.
-We can prepare for almost any problem we might encounter as long as we can work on it.
+We can prepare for almost any problem we might encounter, as long as we can work on it.
 When you lose your ability to work and burn through your cash reserves, then you are in trouble.
 There aren’t many people who can foot the bill for a major health problem without outside help.

-When you go more extreme, then you might have setbacks that create health problems.
-Running injuries, breaking bones while snowboarding, etc.
+When you go more extreme, then you might have setbacks that create health problems — running injuries, breaking bones while snowboarding, etc.

 - Hiking and camping

-If you can keep your body running smoothly then next, you need some food for thought.
+If you can keep your body running smoothly, then next, you need some food for thought.
 Read and learn about whatever makes you happy and engaged.
 But like exercise, it shouldn’t be easy.
 You have to exert yourself.
 Mental chewing gum like watching TV will not make you more resilient and resourceful.

 - Modern art

 Now it’s time for rest.
-What do you want to do with your free time?
+What do you want to do in your free time?
 With your family, your friends, sometimes alone just to wind off.
 Of course, there may be entertainment value in your exercise and the topics you learn about, but find something that lets you relax completely.

 - Metal music